pep8speaks/listen-attend-and-spell/README.md

 ## Usage

 ### Requirements

-Tensorflow and Numpy are needed.
-Run `pip install -r requirements.txt` to get the lastest version.
+Run `pip install -r requirements.txt` to get the necessary version.
+To do training on phone targets, you'll need `espeak-ng` installed.

 ### Data Preparing
 Before running the training script, you should convert your data into TFRecord format, collect normalization data and prepare vocabulary.